resiprocate/resiprocate/resip/recon/test/testua_readme.txt

 A typical phone conversation consists of 3 components: 1 conversation, 1 local participant and 1 remote participant.

+Notes on Mulitple Media Interface Mode:
+  By default uses 1 sipXtapi media interface per conversation.
+If you use createSharedMediaInterfaceConversation instead of createConversation then you can specify that 2 (multiple) conversations can share the same media interface.
+This allows participants to be moved between any conversations that share the same media interface.
+Using this mode, participants can only exist in multiple conversations at the same time if those conversations share the same media interface.
+  This means the limit of 7 participants is no longer global, it now applies to each media interface.
+A separate media participant for each media interface can also exist.
+This architecture/mode is appropriate for server applications, such as multi-party conference servers (up to 7 participants per conference), music on hold servers and call park servers.
+  API restrictions in this mode:
+    -joinConversation - restricted to functioning only if both source and destination conversations share the same media inteface -addParticipant - can only add a participant to multiple conversations if the conversations share the same media interface -moveParticipant - for non-local participants, restricted to functioning only if both source and destination conversations share the same media inteface
+    -alertParticipant - if you are using the EarlyFlag then the RemoteParticipant must be added to a conversation before calling this
+    -answerParticipant - RemoteParticipant must be added to a conversation before calling this

 Startup Command Line Parameters